https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-Suppose you are standing on tl oeo17i+ rq9ghe edge of a large freely rotating turntable.
-What happens if you walkgil q7eo +o1r9 toward the center?
+Suppose you are standing on the edge of a large freely rotatg( d z2g82hqofing turntable.
+What happens if you walk toward the gdh22( fqzgo8center?

 Correct Answer: